How to scrape Threads by Meta using Python (2023-08 Update)

 In this Instagram scraping tutorial, we've taken a look at how to easily scrape Instagram using Python and hidden API endpoints.

-We've scraped the user profile page which contains user details, posts and meta information as well as each individual post data.
-To reduce scraped datasets we used JMespath JSON parsing library.
+We've scraped user profile pages containing user details, posts, meta information, and each individual post data.
+To reduce scraped datasets, we used the JMESPath parsing library.